Meghjit Sengupta

 By Meghjit Sengupta, Surjo Pramanik

-Meghjit Sengupta and Surjo Pramanik report on a dialogue on mental health perspectives from Canada and India organized by the Varta Trust mental health peer counsellors support group
+Meghjit Sengupta and Surjo Pramanik report on a dialogue on mental health perspectives from Canada and India organized by Varta Trust’s support group for mental health peer counsellors

 Skip to content